adafruit/Adafruit_Blinka/README.rst

 are running Micropython.
 Since corresponding packages should be built-in to any standard CircuitPython image, they have no value on a device already running CircuitPython and would likely conflict in unhappy ways.

-However, the test suites under *testing.implementation.all* are by design intended to run on either CircuitPython or on Micropython+compatibility layer to prove conformance, while the test suites under *testing.implementation.micropython* will only run on Micropython and *testing.implementation.circuitpython* will only run on CircuitPython
+The test suites under **testing.implementation.all** are by design intended to run on *either* CircuitPython *or* Micropython+compatibility layer to prove conformance.

+The test suites under **testing.implementation.micropython** will only run on Micropython and **testing.implementation.circuitpython** will only run on CircuitPython

 Usage Example
 =============

-At the time of writing (`git:3b2fc268 <https://github.com/cefn/Adafruit_Micropython_Blinka/tree/3b2fc268d89aee6a648da456224e6d48d2476baa>`_), the following sequence runs through some basic testing of the digitalio compatibility layer.
+At the time of writing (`git:3b2fc268 <https://github.com/cefn/Adafruit_Micropython_Blinka/tree/3b2fc268d89aee6a648da456224e6d48d2476baa>`_), the following sequence runs through some basic testing of the digitalio compatibility layer, which looks like `this <https://github.com/cefn/Adafruit_Micropython_Blinka/issues/2#issuecomment-366713394>`_ .

 .. code-block:: python